 What Should be in a Proposal?

-Go to the Authors: Book Proposal Guidelines and read more under How Do I Submit a Proposal?
+Go to the Authors: Book Proposal Guidelines and scroll down to read more under What Should Be in Your Proposal?

 - Patricia Parker, University of North Carolina at Chapel Hill

 - Lawrence R. Frey, University of Colorado Boulder

 SERIES ADVISORY BOARD

 - Kevin Carragee, Suffolk University